 Nonie Lesaux is the Juliana W. and William Foss Thompson Professor of Education and Society at the Harvard Graduate School of Education.
 Her research focuses on promoting the language and literacy skills of children from diverse linguistic, cultural, and economic backgrounds.
 Results of her program of research appear in numerous scholarly publications, and their practical applications are featured in three books.
 She served on the U.S. Department of Education’s Reading First Advisory Committee, and the Institute of Medicine and National Research Council’s Committee on the Science of Children Birth to Age 8.

 Lesaux also leads state-level policy work to improve third grade reading outcomes in Massachusetts.
 She authored a state-level literacy report that formed the basis for a Third Grade Reading Proficiency bill passed in the Massachusetts Legislature.
 The legislation established an Early Literacy Expert Panel, which Lesaux co-chairs, charged with developing new policies and initiatives in a number of domains that influence children’s early literacy development.
-Lesaux currently serves as the chair of the Massachusetts Board of Early Education and Care.
+Lesaux is the former chair of the Massachusetts Board of Early Education and Care.

 Junlei Li is the Saul Zaentz senior lecturer in early childhood education at the Harvard Graduate School of Education.
 His research and practice focuses on understanding and supporting the work of helpers–those who serve children and families on the frontlines of education and social services.
 Li studied and learned from a wide range of developmental settings with low resources but high-quality practices, including orphanages, childcare, classrooms, and community youth programs.
 He developed the “Simple Interactions” approach to help identify what ordinary people do extraordinarily well with children in everyday moments and made that the basis for promoting positive system change.
 Li frequently delivers keynote presentations and workshops for national, state, and international conferences focused on improving practices, programs, and policies for children, families, and professionals, with a particular emphasis on early childhood development.
 He teaches about improving human interactions and supporting adult helpers at HGSE and the Zaentz Professional Learning Academy.
 Li’s work is significantly influenced and inspired by the pioneering work of Fred Rogers (creator of Mister Rogers’ Neighborhood).
 He previously served as the Co-Director and Rita M. McGinley Professor for Early Learning and Children’s Media at the Fred Rogers Center at Saint Vincent College.